 In the example above, we assume a typical work day from 9 am until 6 pm.
 The total clocked time would be 9 hours.

 An automated lunch break deduction would bring this figure to only 8 hours of work per day.

 By setting the work duration to only 5 hours (as seen in the screenshot above), this means that after working for 5 hours; 1 hour (60 mins) of lunch break shall be deducted from the timesheet, and will be reflected in your report.

 You can assign individual team members to a specific work schedule or simply select all team members.

-- All rules (work days, overtime, breaks) will always be applied to associated team members
+- All rules (work days, overtime, breaks) will always apply to the associated team members.

-- A team member can only have one work schedule if you assign a new work schedule to a team member, this will override the previously assigned work schedule.
+- A team member can only have one work schedule if you assign a new work schedule to a team member.
+If you assign more than one work schedule, the system will override the previously assigned work schedule.

-That's all! whenever your export your timesheets you will have an overview of all overtime calculations and break deductions.
+- Following your settings, whenever you export your timesheets you will have an overview of all overtime calculations and break deductions.

 Now, let's continue to the next article to learn about Overtime Calculations.